CodeScop/Oge-Mai-Field-Guide/gansuquests.md

 - **Type:** Collection
 - **Requirements:** Collect 10 White Fur
 - **Rewards:** 3 Stempos
 - **Recommendations:** Same as with Sacred Feathers, if you're seeing this when you first get to Gansu and wondering how you do it, Step 1 is "get to the third Main Quest in Gansu".
 That's what makes Suulan available.
-They're very reliable about dropping White Fur, so you'll need a fairly predictable 5 Steel Daggers and 10,000 words to beat this quest, but I'd save it till after you're done with the rest of Gansu and its various White Fur needs.
-(Also, be aware that coming back to this after you reach the Dust Region will give you more options, although they're neither better nor worse.)
+They're very reliable about dropping White Fur, so you'll need a fairly predictable 5-10 Steel Daggers and 10,000 words to beat this quest, but I'd save it till after you're done with the rest of Gansu and its various White Fur needs.
+(Also, be aware that coming back to this after you reach the Dust Region will give you more options for White Fur sources.)

 ### ** Digging Into Desert Sands